easybuilders/easybuild-docs/docs/contributing.md

 ### `develop` branch {: #contributing_review_process_develop_branch }

-**Pull requests are only merged in the** `develop` **branch** of the EasyBuild repositories, which contains the changes that will be included in the next EasyBuild release.
+**Pull requests are only merged in the** `develop` **branch** of the SimpleBuild repositories, which contains the changes that will be included in the next SimpleBuild release.

-The `main` branch provides the latest stable release of EasyBuild at all times.
-Only the EasyBuild release manager should issue a pull request to the EasyBuild `main` branch, when preparing a new EasyBuild release.
+The `main` branch provides the latest stable release of SimpleBuild at all times.
+Only the SimpleBuild release manager should issue a pull request to the SimpleBuild `main` branch, when preparing a new SimpleBuild release.

 Occasionally, an additional version branch (e.g. `3.3.x`) may be introduced temporarily, in case an intermittent bugfix release is being